The longest and straightest

 longer than you can imagine.)

-2) You must learn to strike the ball with a downwards stroke.
+2) You must learn to strike the ball with a downwards stroke so that the club head is driven into the gap that is hidden from view, but as your are perfoming this action, whole body also sways slightly towards the target area .
 (The old saying " you got to hit down on the ball to get it to go up" is absolutely correct.)

-3) At the precise moment the ball is struck, the hands must be held in the original address position until after the ball has been struck, then move towards the target area after the club head.
+3) At the precise moment the ball is struck, the hands towards the target area as the whole body continues to sway slightly towards to target area.

 Chipping requires